29 July 2018, by City Press Wealth Index

 She completed a Bachelor of Science at the University of Botswana and her medical degree at Medunsa - where her real entrepreneurial flair came into being.
 According to her biography in African Success, a database of successful local personalities, it was in 1981 while studying medicine that Mokgokong started a business selling handbags and belts to fellow students and residents at Medunsa.

-medical school reportedly did not like the fact that Mokgokong was running a lucrative business as a student and tried to persuade her to drop her business interests and focus on medicine, because she was one of Medunsa's top-performing students.
+The lectures at medical school reportedly did not like the fact that Mokgokong was running a lucrative business as a student and tried to persuade her to drop her business interests and focus on medicine, because she was one of Medunsa's top-performing students.

 Undeterred, she continued with her business and by the time she completed her medical degree she was able to sell it for R150 000.

-Mokgokong used this capital to establish the Hebron Medical Centre in North West, which she built from nothing - and with no clientele - into a primary
+Mokgokong used this capital to establish the Hebron Medical Centre in North West, which she built from nothing - and with no clientele - into a primary healthcare and baby welfare clinic with more than 40 000 patients.

 In 1995 she established Malesa Investment Holdings, a black-empowerment investment group with interests in healthcare, financial service, energy and telecommunications, which later became Community Investment Holdings.